-We’ve written a lot about Enneagrams on The Everymom and The Everygirl because understanding your Enneagram type as it relates to others can help increase your self-awareness, strengthen your relationships, inform your parenting decisions, and even guide your weekend plans.
+We’ve written a lot about Enneagrams on The Everymom and The Everygirl.
+Because understanding your Enneagram type as it relates to others can help increase your self-awareness, strengthen your relationships, and even help guide your parenting.

-Since the holidays are so relationship-oriented, we thought it’d be fun (and useful) to align some of our favorite Christmas movie parent characters with your Enneagram types and offer some holiday-focused insight to help you through the season, however it looks for your family this year.
+Since the holidays are so relationship-oriented, we thought it’d be fun (and useful) to align some of our favorite holiday movie parent characters with your Enneagram types.
+Plus, offer some holiday-focused insight to help you through the season, however it looks for your family this year.

 Reformers are well-organized, orderly, and purposeful.
-They have high standards but can move towards the critical when others don’t meet their standards, as we see in Mrs. Walker as she grows frustrated when Mr. Kringle won’t tell her daughter, Susan, the “truth about Santa Claus.”
+They have high standards but can move towards the critical when others don’t meet their standards.
+We see this in Mrs. Walker as she grows frustrated when Mr. Kringle won’t tell her daughter, Susan, the “truth about Santa Claus.”

 Ones can also fall into the trap of seeing their way as the only right way, which can create conflict in young and growing families as you navigate the season.
-Try to stay open to creating new traditions, especially if you’re celebrating your baby’s first Christmas this year.
+Try to stay open to creating new traditions, especially this year.

 Helpers are warm-hearted, generous, and sentimental, which is so apparent in Clark’s desire to give everyone a “big old fashion family Christmas.”
-Twos can be a little self-sacrificing as evidenced by Clark risking safety (the Christmas lights on the roof) and financial security (writing the check for that pool) to increase the Christmas magic for his family.
-Even if a big family Christmas isn’t happening this year, you can still embrace your inner Clark, without sacrificing what truly makes you feel connected to those you love.
+Twos can be a little self-sacrificing as evidenced by Clark risking safety (the Christmas lights on the roof) and financial security (writing the check for that pool) to increase the holiday magic for his family.
+Even if a big family Christmas isn’t happening this year, you can still embrace your inner Clark by finding new ways to celebrate and feel connected to those you love.

 Achievers flourish when accomplishing things.
 They can be charming while still being extremely goal-oriented and competitive.
 Like Jack, this often leads threes to career successes.
 Yet during Jack’s glimpse into life as a “family man,” he uncovers a new meaning of success that isn’t always found at the top of the corporate ladder.
 Threes can take the holidays as a moment to pause from pulling up to the next rung.
 Try to notice the little successes surrounding you right at home.